 1. The key to the corpse pose is positioning your body and all of it’s components in a way that offers complete relaxation.

-2. First, take a seat done on your mat with your legs bents.
-Lean back onto your forearms and slowly guide your back to the mat.
+2. Firstly, take a seat on your mat with your legs bents.
+Then, lean back onto your forearms and slowly guide your back to the mat.

-3. Inhale and then begin to straighten your legs, one at a time.
+3. Inhale and begin to straighten your legs, one at a time.

 4. Once both legs are straight, relax them allowing your feet to fall outward.
 The key is having both legs equal positioning.